 A truly successful writer must know the demographics of the target audience.
 What are the key characteristics of their backgrounds?
 What might they already know about the topic?
 Will they expect to be educated?
 Or, will they demand to be entertained?
 If the goal of the project is to educate, the professional writer will know how to present the information in a way that it can be appropriately absorbed by the majority of their audience.

 Evaluating the short- and long-term potential of a project can yield unforeseen benefits.
-Writers, as well as their employers, should consider whether a composition can be modified to meet the requirements of multiple publishing venues.
+Authors, as well as their clients, should consider whether a composition can be modified for multiple publishing venues.
 An advertisement can be adjusted for new promotional campaigns.
 Likewise, lengthier text might be offered to media outlets as news stories, or expanded to a series of articles...or even a book.

 To strengthen a presentation's impact, select images that will